ZTiKnl/sara/README.md

 The .js file contains all the javascript to deal with request X and push back a result.
 The .json file contains the name of the plugin, the name of the module (the .js file name), a Regular Expression string, and a small description

-One .js file can contain multiple module.exports functions.
-Each function requires its own .json file.
+One .js file can contain multiple module.exports functions, each function requires its own .json file.
-example:
+Example:
 ```
     math.js
     math_add.json